 For years, public employees in Vermont have been forced to pay union dues or fees as a condition of employment, allowing unions like VSEA to take their members for granted.
 However, because of the U.S. Supreme Court’s recent decision in Janus v.
 AFSCME (2018), public employees can no longer be required to financially support a labor union against their will.

-You can opt out of VSEA dues by filling out the form below, printing it and mailing it to the union.
+You can opt out of VSEA dues by filling out the form above, printing it and mailing it to the union.

 Frequently Asked Questions